jmunozro/k6-istio/README.md

 ### Last row: Requests per second and response codes

-This one is the most interesting, as we mentioned we expected something around ~2k RPS, but the actual numbers were a bit higher:
+This one is the most interesting, as we mentioned we expected something around ~2k RPS per cpu, however the actual numbers were a bit better than that:

 > - ~4k RPS using 1 cpu = 345 million requests per day
 > - ~8k RPS using 2 cpu = 690 million requests per day